Control Student Loans

 Student loan debt has risen to more than $1.4 trillion dollars making it second only to mortgage debt in terms of the sheer amount of debt in the United States.
 To put that in perspective, the total student loan debt in America is more than the total GDPs of Australia, New Zealand and Ireland combined.

-What If I have Already Fallen Behind?
+What If I Have Already Fallen Behind?

 Just because you fall behind on student loan debt does not mean there is not hope.
 If your student loans are federal student loans, you may have the option of student loan rehabilitation.
-Student loan rehabilitation may allow you get back in good standing with your loans and even reduce your payment to as low as $5.00 per month if your situation warrants it.
+Student loan rehabilitation may allow you to get back in good standing with your loans and even reduce your payment to as low as $5.00 per month if your situation warrants it.

 I Have Ten Different Student Loans — What Should I Do?